Eucalyptus blaxellii

-Eucalyptus blaxellii, commonly known as the Howatharra mallee, is a mallee that is endemic to Western Australia.
+Eucalyptus blaxellii, commonly known as the Howatharra mallee, is a species of mallee that is endemic to Western Australia.
 It has smooth bark, linear to narrow lance-shaped adult leaves, flower buds arranged in groups of seven, white flowers and cup-shaped to conical fruit.

 Description

 Eucalyptus blaxellii is a multi-stemmed mallee that typically grows to a height of 1 to 4 m.
 The bark is smooth and grey over pinkish-brown or coppery coloured new bark.
 The leaves on young plants and on coppice regrowth are arranged alternately, linear, 70-105 mm long, 4-7 mm wide and have a petiole.
 Adult leaves are linear to narrow lance-shaped, 60-100 mm long, 5-10 mm wide and the same glossy green on both sides.
 The flower buds are arranged in groups of seven in leaf axils on a peduncle 2-8 mm long, the individual buds on a pedicel 2-3 mm long.
 Mature buds are oval, 4-8 mm long, 2.5-5 mm wide with a rounded or conical operculum.
 Flowering occurs between August and November and the flowers are creamy white.
 The fruit are cup shaped to conical, 4-6 mm long and wide with a thin rim and the valves enclosed or level with the rim.